The Honorable George J. Mitchell

 In 2006 and 2007 he led the investigation into the use of performance enhancing drugs in Major League Baseball.
 He also served as Chairman of the Special Commission Investigating Allegations of Impropriety in the Bidding Process for the Olympic Games; and was the Independent Overseer of the American Red Cross Liberty Fund, which provided relief for September 11 attack victims and their families.

 Mitchell served as Chairman of the Global Board of the international law firm DLA Piper; Chairman of the Board of Directors of The Walt Disney Company; a member of the Board of the Boston Red Sox; and a Director of several companies, including Federal Express, Xerox, Staples, Unilever, and Starwood Hotels and Resorts.
 He also served for ten years as the Chancellor of Queen’s University of Northern Ireland; as President of the Economic Club of Washington; and as Chairman of the International Crisis Group.

 In 2008 Time Magazine named Senator Mitchell one of the 100 most influential persons in the world.

-Sen. Mitchell is the author of four books.
+Sen. Mitchell is the author of five books.
 With his colleague, Sen. Bill Cohen of Maine, he wrote Men of Zeal, describing the Iran-Contra investigation.
 In 1990, Sen. Mitchell wrote, World on Fire, describing the threat of the greenhouse effect and recommending steps to curb it.
 His next book, published in 1997, was Not For America Alone: The Triumph of Democracy and The Fall of Communism.
 In 1999, Sen. Mitchell wrote Making Peace, an account of his experience in Northern Ireland.
 In 2015 he wrote a memoir, The Negotiator: Reflections on an American Life.